Jack Weinberg: "Don't trust anyone over 30"

 Weinberg is credited with the phrase, "Don't trust anyone over 30".
-The saying exists in several variants, such as "Never trust anybody over 30".
 Often misattributed to Abbie Hoffman, Jerry Rubin, the Beatles, and others, Weinberg coined the phrase during a November 1964 interview about the Free Speech Movement with a reporter for the San Francisco Chronicle.
-Weinberg later described the incident as follows:
+Weinberg later described the incident:

 I was being interviewed by a newspaper reporter, and he was making me very angry.
 It seemed to me his questions were implying that we were being directed behind the scenes by Communists or some other sinister group.
 I told him we had a saying in the movement that we don't trust anybody over 30.
 It was a way of telling the guy to back off, that nobody was pulling our strings.

 On November 15, 1964, the Chronicle printed the story, quoting Weinberg as saying "We have a saying in the movement that you can't trust anybody over 30."

-A Chronicle columnist, Ralph J. Gleason, highlighted the saying in his column on November 18.
+Chronicle columnist Ralph J. Gleason highlighted the saying in his column on November 18.
 The saying then went viral, becoming a favorite for reporters and columnists wishing to ridicule the young, the New Left, or the hippie/Yippie movement.
-That annoyed Weinberg, who has said:
+This annoyed Weinberg, who has said:

 I've done some things in my life I think are very important, and my one sentence in history turns out to be something I said off the top of my head which became completely distorted and misunderstood.
-But I've become more accepting of fate as I get older.
+But I've become more accepting of fate as I get older.A close analogue to this sentiment exists in George Bernard Shaw's "Maxims for Revolutionists" (an appendix to his play Man and Superman written in-character), which include the aphorism "Every man over forty is a scoundrel."